seungjae2525/MRMCbinary_simualtion/README.md

 The materials are organized to reproduce the simulation results in Sections 2.3 and 5 of the manuscript.

-There are two main folders, as follows:
+There are two main folders in this repository, as follows:
 - `Simulation in Sec 2.3`: Contains simulation code and results related to Section 2.3 of the manuscript.
 - `Simulation in Sec 5`: Contains simulation code and results related to Section 5 of the manuscript.